graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 directive @resolve(select: Selection, from: Name) repeatable on FIELD_DEFINITION
 ```

-The `@resolve` directive allows to explicitly define a resolver to fetch data from a subgraph.
+The `@resolve` directive explicitly defines a resolver to fetch data from a subgraph.
 If the annotated field name and its arguments match a query field on any subgraph, the schema composition will infer the resolver, and it is not necessary to specify the `select` argument.

 ```graphql example
 extend type Product {